ExtPPCompliance/PPCompliance/README.md

 ./PP_analyzer
 ```
 Inside the `NLP_models`, we implemented three models, which are BiLSTM, BERT and SVM.
 And we trained and tested the models with three different dataset, Zimmeck, Liushuang and our PrivAud-100, which are all open sourced.
 Inside the `PP_analyzer`, we implemented a privacy analyzer and a practice analyzer.
-The data is for large scale privacy issues analysis among all the chrome extensions.
+The code is for large scale privacy issues analysis among all the chrome extensions.

 ## Fully Compliant and Incompliant Examples Report
 The report gives two extension examples.
 One is the fully compliant example, whose privacy policy satisfies the minimum requirements and all the data collection statements are conform to each other among privacy policy, privacy practice summary and privacy practice.